billkarsh/SpikeGLX/sglhome/docs/index.md

 * [SGLXMetaToCoords](Support/SGLXMetaToCoords.zip)

-Average cluster waveforms and statistics component.
+Average cluster waveforms and statistics command-line tool.
 This can be run separately like CatGT or used with [ecephys_spike_sorting](https://github.com/jenniferColonell/ecephys_spike_sorting).